fusion-jena/QuestionsMetadataBiodiv/questions/annotation_guidelines/guidelines.md

 <em>Nested Entity</em>: Since noun entities might consist of several words such as "benthic oxygen uptake rate" all nested terms are defined as "nested entities", e.g., "benthic", "oxygen".

+We used and adapted the annotation guidelines from Kilicoglu et al ().

+<em>Part-Of-Speech</em>: We solely focused on noun entities.
+Adjectives are only considered if they occur as nested entities in a compound noun.
+All other part-of-speech types are not taken into account.
+Noun entities can be either proper nouns or common nouns.

+<em>Entity Ambiguity</em>: Annotators are only permitted to assign one category to each entity.
+Based on the given context (the entire question), they need to select the category that is most appropriate.
+That also corresponds to the search use case where keywords are usually entered with one specific meaning.

+<em>Generic Terms</em>: Terms that are too broad and unspecific are neglected, such as "data", "rate" or "change".
+A list with too broad terms is provided in the supplementary material (\url{https://github.com/fusion-jena/QuestionsMetadataBiodiv/tree/master/questions/annotation_guidelines}).

+<em>Nested Entities</em>: Nested entities are often neglected in annotation processes due to practical reasons.
+In compound nouns usually only the last term that determines the actual artifact is annotated.
+However, in Life Sciences the nested entities of compound nouns might indicate important information to the search context.
+In order to avoid multi-labeling, we identified nested entities as follows:
+A nested entity can be either an adjective or a noun that describes or modifies the last word, e.g., "mesopelagic zone".
+Too generic nouns will be ignored.
+If a generic term occurs in a compound noun with two words, the compound noun is classified as a whole, e.g., "climate change", "uptake rate".
+A nested entity is selected for classification if it might refer to a different entity type as the reference word, e.g., benthic [ENVIRONMENT] oxygen [MATERIAL] uptake rate [QUALITY].
+In these cases, we provided the full artifact for category assignment as well as the nested entities.

+<em>Biodiversity terms</em>: In biodiversity, some compound nouns have propagated.
+They consist of several words but need to stay together, e.g., "climate change", "cold seep", "marine phages".
+We created a list of biodiversity terms that occurred in this question corpus and provide the list in this repository.